spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 Provides information about the relationship between two Elements.
-For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SPDXDocument and another SPDXDocument.
+For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SpdxDocument and another SpdxDocument.

 Relationship names be descriptive enough to easily deduce the correct direction from their name.
 The best way to do this is to make sure that the relationship